Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Conclusion

 which is not affected by the smallest singular value (see \eqref{eq: linear drift}) and whose second moment can be bounded in the following way

 However, it is not immediately clear how to interpret \eqref{eq: DLR EM stability cond} and how to compare it with the stability conditions of the other two schemes.
-In addition, further investigation should be conducted to obtain sharper results concerning the convergence of the DLR Projector Splitting for EM.
+In addition, further investigation should be conducted to obtain convergence results of the DLR PS EM scheme independent of the smallest singular value.

-To conclude this paper, we note that all the analyses done in this first part always assumes exact expectations for Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Eva Proj Splitt SDE algorithm}, and \ref{alg: Stoch DLR Proj algorithm}.
-In the second part of this work \cite{kazashi2025dynamicalpartII} these three procedures will be analyzed with a focus of discretizing the probability measure using a Monte Carlo method.
+To conclude this paper, we note that all the analyses done in this first part always assumes exact expectations for Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Stoch DLR Proj algorithm}, and \ref{alg: Eva Proj Splitt SDE algorithm}.
+In the second part of this work \cite{kazashi2025dynamicalpartII} these three procedures will be analyzed with a focus on discretizing the probability measure using a Monte Carlo method.